dotnet/docs-maui/docs/migration/uwp-projects.md

 ## Remove files

-The following files, that are present in Xamarin.Forms UWP apps, don't exist in WinUI 3 projects:
+The following files, that are present in Xamarin.Forms UWP projects, don't exist in WinUI 3 projects:

 - *MainPage.xaml* and *MainPage.xaml.cs*
 - *AssemblyInfo.cs*